zerocracy/words/md/faq.md

 At the same time, this approach eliminates the inefficiencies of hourly billing and ultimately [reduces][billing] the overall project [cost].

-How Does Zerocracy Know How Much to Pay per Task?
+**How Does Zerocracy Know How Much to Pay per Task?**
+TBD...

-How Are Budgets Controlled on Zerocracy Projects?
+**How Are Budgets Controlled on Zerocracy Projects?**
+TBD...

-What Fees or Commissions Does Zerocracy Charge?
+**What Fees or Commissions Does Zerocracy Charge?**
+TBD...

 ## How the Work Gets Done

-How Does Zerocracy Ensure Task Quality?
+**How Does Zerocracy Ensure Task Quality?**
+TBD...

-How Does Zerocracy Track Work Progress?
+**How Does Zerocracy Track Work Progress?**
+TBD...

-What If a Task Takes Longer than Expected?
+**What If a Task Takes Longer than Expected?**
+TBD...

-How Does Zerocracy Pay for Not Coding Activities?
+**How Does Zerocracy Pay for Not Coding Activities?**
+TBD...

-Can I Bring My Existing Team to Zerocracy?
+**Can I Bring My Existing Team to Zerocracy?**
+Yes!

 ## Security, Access & Integrations

-Does Zerocracy Have Access to the Source Code?
+**Does Zerocracy Have Access to the Source Code?**
+TBD...

-Can Zerocracy Work with GitLab and JIRA?
+**Can Zerocracy Work with GitLab and JIRA?**
+At the moment Zerocracy only works with GitHub-based projects.
+However, if you have a reasonably big team, we can create an integration between your task tracker and Zerocracy.

 [ChatGPT]: https://chatgpt.com
 [DeepSeek]: https://deepseek.com